toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/wiki/cc3200/debug-port.md

 ## Toolset
 Use [cc3200tool](https://github.com/toniebox-reverse-engineering/cc3200tool) to extract the firmware.
 Just download it to your favorite location.
 You will need to install python3 (including pip3).
 The [cc3200tool](https://github.com/toniebox-reverse-engineering/cc3200tool) needs the package pyserial (which can be automatically installed via the setup.py).
 You may install it manually via `pip3 install pyserial`.
-To make the process easier, we just call the cc.py within the `cc3200tool/` directory.

 ## Connection
 Please connect the toniebox to your power supply and/or battery.
 Please double check your UART that its VCC is 3.3V and not 5.0V.
 If your UART is missing DTR you will need to connect the Toniebox RST to GND for a moment before each command to reset the box.
 If you reset the box it should glow green all the time without booting and playing its startup jingle.